 Using values articulated by the community throughout the early part of the planning process, a vision statement was drafted for San Marcos looking out to 2050.
-The community vision was created to help inform the guiding principles, goals, policies, area plans, and other recommendations included in this Plan.
-The vision statement describes how the community pictures their city in the future.
-This vision also establishes the basis for the Preferred Growth Scenario and associated Place Types.
+The community vision was created to help inform the guiding principles, goals, actions, area plans, and other recommendations included in this Plan.
+The vision statement describes how the community pictures their city in the future and establishes the basis for the Preferred Growth Scenario and associated Place Types.